Pie’s very unassuming and carefree little sis. I love her.

 - Bake until the filling is bubbly and the crust is golden brown, about 25-28 minutes.
 Allow to cool on the baking sheet for 10 minutes before slicing and serving.

-Make ahead tip: Both the dough and filling can be made ahead of time and chilled in the refrigerator for up to 3 days.
+- Make Ahead & Freezing Instructions: Both the dough and filling can be made ahead of time and chilled in the refrigerator for up to 3 days.
 The dough can be frozen for up to 3 months after prepared in step 1.
 Allow to thaw overnight in the refrigerator before rolling out and filling.

-- Make sure the butter and buttermilk are SUPER cold.
+- Butter & Milk: Make sure the butter and buttermilk are SUPER cold.
 Cold ingredients, as well as chilling, help the crust keep its shape.

 And even better with more ice cream on top.
 As if I even had to tell you that.